kirstyn/rabv_snakemake/README.md

-# artic-noro
+# rabv_snakemake

-Resources to aid in sequencing norovirus in a clinical or field setting using nanopore technology.
+Resources to aid in sequencing rabies virus in a clinical or field setting using nanopore technology.
 The bioinformatic pipeline was developed using [snakemake](https://snakemake.readthedocs.io/en/stable/).

+## Norovirus pipeline details (to be modified as rabies pipeline develops)

 ## Table of contents